The engine settings affect all requests and responses that the Citrix Web App Firewall processes. Following are the settings:

 - Learn message rate limit—The maximum number of requests and responses per second that the learning engine is to process.
 Any additional requests or responses over this limit are not sent to the learning engine.

-- Entity decoding—Decode HTML entities when running App Firewall checks.
+- Entity decoding—Decode HTML entities when running Web App Firewall checks.

 - Log malformed request—Enable logging of malformed HTTP requests.

-Two settings, Reset Learned Data and Signatures Auto-Update, are found in different places depending on whether you use the command line or the GUI to configure your App Firewall.
-When using the command line, you configure Reset Learned Data by using the reset appfw learningdata command, which takes no parameters and has no other functions.
-You configure Signatures Auto-Update in the set appfw settings command: the -signatureAutoUpdate parameter enables or disables auto-updating of the signatures, and -signatureUrl configures the URL which hosts the updated signatures file.
+Two settings, Reset Learned Data and Signatures Auto-Update, are found in different places depending on whether you use the command interface or the Citrix ADC GUI to configure your Citrix Web App Firewall.
+When using the command interface, you configure Reset Learned Data by using the reset appfw learning data command.
+This takes no parameters and has no other functions.
+You can configure the signature auto-Update in the set appfw settings command.
+The -signatureAutoUpdate parameter enables or disables auto-updating of the signatures, and -signatureUrl configures the URL which hosts the updated signatures file.

-When using the GUI, you configure Reset Learned Data in Security > **App Firewall > Engine Settings; the **Reset Learned Data button is at the bottom of the dialog box.
-You configure Signatures Auto-Update for each set of signatures in Security > App Firewall > Signatures, by selecting the signatures file, clicking the right mouse button and selecting Auto Update Settings.
+When using the Citrix ADC GUI, you configure Reset Learned Data in Security > **Citrix Web App Firewall > Engine Settings.
+The **Reset Learned Data option is at the bottom of the dialog box.
+You configure Signatures Auto-Update for each set of signatures in Security > Citrix Web App Firewall > Signatures, by selecting the signatures file, clicking the right mouse button and selecting Auto Update Settings.

-Normally, the default values for the App Firewall settings are correct.
-If the default settings cause a conflict with other servers or cause premature disconnection of your users, however, you might need to modify them.
+Normally, the default values for the Web App Firewall settings are correct.
+If the default settings cause a conflict with other servers or cause premature disconnection of your users, however, you have to modify them.

-The App Firewall session limit is configurable using the following command:
+The Web App Firewall session limit is configurable using the following command: